cookieblues/cookieblues.github.io/pages/_posts/19-09-23-a-look-at-machine-learning.md

 ---
 title: "A look at Machine Learning"
 layout: post
+category: Machine Learning
 tags: BSMALEA
 excerpt_separator: <!--more-->
 ---
-This hopefully won't take as long as my notes on <a href="{{ site.url }}/pages/cats/bslialo">Linear Algebra and Optimization</a>, but I will start writing up my notes for the course "[Machine Learning](https://mit.itu.dk/ucs/cb_www/course.sml?course_id=2013612&mode=search&lang=en&print_friendly_p=t&goto=1542111182.000){:target="_blank"}" at the [IT University of Copenhangen](https://www.itu.dk/){:target="_blank"}.
+This hopefully won't take as long as my notes on <a href="{{ site.url }}/linear_algebra_and_optimisation">Linear Algebra and Optimization</a>, but I will start writing up my notes for the course "[Machine Learning](https://mit.itu.dk/ucs/cb_www/course.sml?course_id=2013612&mode=search&lang=en&print_friendly_p=t&goto=1542111182.000){:target="_blank"}" at the [IT University of Copenhangen](https://www.itu.dk/){:target="_blank"}.
 My goal is as always to explain the intuition behind the introduced concepts, making it easier to understand and engage with.
 I believe this can help the few who struggle to understand the concepts, as well as found the concepts for those who know how to employ them but lack the why.

 ### Overview
 If you click the link above, you'll see that there are four intended learning outcomes for the course; the student should be able to: